tutumcloud/mongodb-backup/README.md

     MONGODB_PASS    the password of your mongodb database MONGODB_DB      the database name to dump.
-If not specified, it will dump all the databases EXTRA_OPTS      the extra options to pass to mongodump command CRON_TIME       the interval of cron job to run mongodump.
-"0 0 * * *" by default, which is every day at 00:00
+If not specified, it will dump all the databases EXTRA_OPTS      the extra options to pass to mongodump command CRON_TIME       the interval of cron job to run mongodump. `0 0 * * *` by default, which is every day at 00:00 MAX_BACKUPS     the number of backups to keep.
+When reaching the limit, the old backup will be discarded.
+No limit, by default